cogu/autosar/doc/autosar4_guide/ports.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create components with a single port which contains one data element.
+Here you can give the ComSpec arguments directly to the port creation function call.
 Use keyword **initValueRef** instead of **initValue** if you intend to
 use constants as port initialier.